Bherat/Organizador-imagenes/README.md

 # Organizador-imagenes
-this a personal project for improve my JAVA skills
+this a personal project to improve my JAVA skills